particle-iot/docs/src/content/getting-started/developer-tools/cli.md

 $ particle update-cli --version <version>
 ```

 <version> can be any version 3.23.0 or later.
 This also disables automatic updates.

+For more information about installing a specific version, see [specific CLI version](/troubleshooting/guides/build-tools-troubleshooting/specific-cli-version/).

 ## Getting started